awsdocs/aws-systems-manager-user-guide/doc_source/automation-setup-iam.md

 ## Task 3: Configure user access to Automation<a name="configure-user-access"></a>

-If your AWS Identity and Access Management \(IAM\) user account, group, or role is assigned administrator permissions, then you have access to Systems Manager Automation\.
-If you don't have administrator permissions, then an administrator must give you permission by assigning the `AmazonSSMFullAccess` managed policy, or a policy that provides comparable permissions, to your IAM account, group, or role\.
+If your user, group, or role is assigned administrator permissions, then you have access to Systems Manager Automation\.
+If you don't have administrator permissions, then an administrator must give you permission by assigning the `AmazonSSMFullAccess` managed policy, or a policy that provides comparable permissions, to your user, group, or role\.

-Use the following procedure to configure a user account to use Automation\.
-The user account you choose will have permission to configure and run Automation\.
-If you need to create a new user account, see [Creating an IAM User in Your AWS account](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_users_create.html) in the *IAM User Guide*\.
+Use the following procedure to configure a user to use Automation\.
+The user you choose will have permission to configure and run Automation\.

 **To configure user access and attach the iam:PassRole policy to a user account**

-1. In the IAM navigation pane, choose **Users**, and then choose the user account you want to configure\.
+1. In the IAM navigation pane, choose **Users**, and then choose the user you want to configure\.

 1. On the **Permissions** tab, in the policies list, verify that either the **AmazonSSMFullAccess** policy is listed or there is a comparable policy that gives the account permissions to access Systems Manager\.